SonyCSLParis/music-inpainting-ts/README.md

 ## Configuration

 Some configuration options can be set in the `config.json` file at the root of the project.
-In particular, you can change the default parameters for the computation back-end, by setting values for the `'inpainting_api_ip'` and `'inpainting_api_port'` keys.
+In particular, you can change the default location for the computation back-end, by setting the value for the `'inpainting_api_address'` key.

 ## Issues